 - a.
 A principal, teacher or other school staff member who supervises students may discipline a student by: - (1) Counseling with a student or group of students; - (2) Conferencing with a parent or group of parents; - (3) Assigning additional work; - 4.
 Rearranging class schedules; - 5.
 Requiring a student to remain in school after regular school hours to do school work or for counseling; - 6.
 Restricting athletic and other extracurricular activities, including removal from participation in such activities; and - 7.
 Removing a student from any noncredit school activity. - b.
 A principal or designee may assign a student to: - (1) A special course of study; - (2) An alternative educational program; or - (3) An alternative school. - c.
 A principal or designee may remove a student from school sponsored transportation; - d.
-The disciplinary actions listed in this Section do not constitute suspensions or expulsions.
+The disciplinary actions listed in this Section do not constitute suspensions or expulsions, and the list of disciplinary actions are not exhaustive.